dundd2/IFY-Computing-Project-HW-2023-TokiPonaSpellChecker/README.md

 # Computing-Project-HW-2023-TokiPonaSpellChecker

-This repository contains a Java project developed for Foundation SEP_IFY: Computing Project (COPR) module, specifically focusing on a spell checker and predictive text system for the Toki Pona language.
-The project was completed in May 2023.
-For additional details, please refer to the accompanying PDF documents.
+This repository contains a Java project developed for the Foundation SEP_IFY: Computing Project (COPR) module.
+In this project, I created a spell checker and predictive text system specifically for the Toki Pona language, utilizing Java and the BlueJ IDE.

-# Computing Project - Toki Pona Spell Checker

-This repository showcases my project for the Computing Project module, where I developed a spell checker and predictive text system for the Toki Pona language using Java and the BlueJ IDE.
 The project was completed in May 2023 and received a grade of 90%.
 ## Project Overview

 **Project Title:** Toki Pona Spell Checker and Predictive Text System